 In connection with the contract, we reviewed KPMG's report and related documentation and inquired of its representatives.
 Our review, as differentiated from an examination in accordance with generally accepted government auditing standards, was not intended to enable us to express, and we do not express, an opinion on Fiscal Service's description of controls, the suitability of the design of these controls and the operating effectiveness of controls tested.
-KPMG is responsible for the attached independent service auditor's report dated September 24, 2019, and the conclusions expressed therein.
+KPMG is responsible for the attached independent service auditors' report dated October 24, 2023, and the conclusions expressed therein.
 However, our review disclosed no instances where KPMG did not comply, in all material respects, with generally accepted government auditing standards.

-Should you have any questions, please contact me at (202) 927-0009, or a member of your staff may contact Mark S. Levitt, Manager, Financial Audit, at (202) 927-5076.
+If you wish to discuss this report, please contact me at (202) 927-5329, or a member of your staff may contact Mark Levitt, Manager, Financial Statement Audits, at (202) 927-5076.